 Not that I was being cheap, but I was grabbing what was handy.
 I was using regular kitchen towels when I was doing work on the motorcycle.

 I get dirtier and messier when I work on the bike.
-I am wiping something out of oil, dirt, and grim when doing simple motorcycle DIY maintenance(URL & URL), and kitchen towels leave too much lint.
-They don’t absorb as much as shop towels.
+I am wiping something out of oil, dirt, and grim when doing simple motorcycle DIY maintenance( How Often Do You Need To Change Your Motorcycle Oil? & Motorcycle Clutch Plate Replacement Questions ), and kitchen paper towels leave too much lint.
+They don’t absorb as much fluids/oil as shop towels.

 I got my hands on a roll of shop towels and loved them to save money.
 I will be buying in bulk.
 Even when the towels are dirty, I can still use them to wipe up the floor in the last effort to get every penny out of these oil magnets.
 I recommend them, buy them in bulk.